rust-lang/rustc-perf/collector/README.md

 To profile local builds:
 ```
 RUST_LOG=info ./target/release/collector --output-repo $OUTPUT_DIR \
-    $PROFILE_CMD --rustc $RUSTC --cargo $CARGO $ID
+    profile $PROFILER --rustc $RUSTC --cargo $CARGO $ID
 ```

-All this is the same as for the `bench_local` subcommand, except that `$PROFILE_CMD` is one of the following.
+All this is the same as for the `bench_local` subcommand, except that `$PROFILER` is one of the following.
-- `profile_time_passes`: Profile with rustc's `-Ztime-passes`.
+- `time-passes`: Profile with rustc's `-Ztime-passes`.
 Output is written to files with a `Ztp` prefix.
-- `profile_perf_record`: Profile with `perf-record`.
+- `perf-record`: Profile with `perf-record`.
 Output is written to files with a `perf` prefix.
 Those files can be read with `perf-report` and other similar `perf` commands.
-- `profile_cachegrind`: Profile with Cachegrind.
+- `cachegrind`: Profile with Cachegrind.
 Raw output is written to files with a `cgout` prefix; human-readable output is written to files with a `cgann` prefix.
-- `profile_callgrind`: Profile with Callgrind.
+- `callgrind`: Profile with Callgrind.
 Raw output is written to files with a `clgout` prefix; human-readable output is written to files with a `clgann` prefix.
-- `profile_dhat`: Profile with DHAT.
+- `dhat`: Profile with DHAT.
 This may require a rustc configured with `use-jemalloc = false` to work well.
 Output is written to files with a `dhat` prefix.
-- `profile_massif`: Profile with Massif.
+- `massif`: Profile with Massif.
 This may require a rustc configured with `use-jemalloc = false` to work well.
 Raw output is written to files with a `msout` prefix.
 Those files can be processed with `ms_print` or viewed with `massif-visualizer`; the latter is recommended, though it sometimes fails to read output files that `ms_print` can handle.
-- `profile_eprintln`: Profile with `eprintln!` statements.
+- `eprintln`: Profile with `eprintln!` statements.
 Sometimes it is useful to do ad hoc profiling by inserting `eprintln!` statements into rustc, e.g. to count how often particular paths are hit, or to see what values particular expressions have each time they are executed.
 This subcommand is for this use case.
 The output of these `eprintln!` statements (and everything else written to `stderr`) is written to files with an `eprintln` prefix.
-  Those files can be post-processed in any appropriate fashion; `sort $FILE |
-  uniq -c` is one possibility.
+Those files can be post-processed in any appropriate fashion; `sort $FILE | uniq -c` is one possibility.

 ## @bors try builds